 The news feed on TV and our social media seem to be filled with disasters on both a large and small scale.
 We face a constant barrage of awful stories from the most remote corners of the globe.
 Gloom and doom seems ever present each time we power up a device.

 It seems like we are surrounded by bad news everywhere we look.
 I think to be fair, in the past we had less exposure to news items.
 There was the daily paper or the 6 o’clock news broadcast.
 Any truly important newsworthy items could be found in one of those two sources.
-Now that we have a 24/7 news cycle which is constantly updating.
+Now that we have a 24 hour a day 7 days a week news-cycle the content in these feeds need to be constantly added to and updated.
 Items that, in years before were considered local news now find their way into the worldwide news feed.

 It has been shown in the research that anxiety and depression is on the rise amongst all age groups – but particularly in teens.
 This is a world-wide phenomenon.